 The bylaws of cooperatives underlie specific criteria they have to fulfil which often depend on the federal, state or provincial cooperative legislation.
-Still, there exists a general guideline of what should be included in the bylaws and which sections are optional, according to the individual needs of the cooperative.Request a quote >
+Still, there exists a general guideline of what should be included in the bylaws and which sections are optional, according to the individual needs of the cooperative.Start now >

 Content of cooperative bylaws

 There are rules which have to be in the cooperative bylaws, rules which should be in the bylaws and rules which are optional.

 The bylaws have to include the following rules: